 POSTGRADUATE RESEARCH (PHD) OPPORTUNITIES IN architecture

-The School warmly welcomes all enquiries regarding MPhil and PhD research in architecture.
-Please consult our staff pages to identify and contact a potential supervisor.
+The School warmly welcomes all enquiries regarding MPhil and PhD research in Architecture.
+Please consult our staff pages to identify and contact a potential supervisor or visit our current list of Studentships

 There are two possible routes to devising a suitable PhD / MPhil topic.
 The first is to construct a proposal in close consultation with a potential supervisor based in the School.
 The second is to apply for a staff-driven proposal.
-The staff-driven projects will be advertised in October for a September 2017 start.
-The deadline for UK/EU applicants wishing to be considered for funding for a September 2016 start has now passed.
-Details of the deadline for a September 2017 start will be released in October.
+The staff-driven projects will be advertised in October to start the following September .
+Details of the deadline for a September start will be released in early November.
 We are delighted to receive applications from international/non-EEA students at any time.
 Funding opportunities and deadlines vary by country.
 Note that it is possible to apply for a place to study towards a PhD at any time.
 Part-time study is possible for self-funded students.

 WHAT IS A PHD?